-To understand how Viagra works, it is important to establish how an erection occurs.
+To understand Viagra, it is important to establish how an erection occurs.
 During sexual arousal, nerve signals in the brain cause a chemical called cGMP to be released into the penis. cGMP causes smooth muscle in the penis to relax.
-This causes blood to enter, causing an erection.
+This increases blood flow to the erectile tissues, causing an erection.

 ED happens when cGMP (the chemical that causes an erection) is broken down.
 It is broken down by an enzyme called PDE5.
 PDE5 is important as it causes an erect penis to return to its flaccid state after an orgasm.
 However, too much PDE5 can make it difficult to get and keep an erection, causing erectile dysfunction.

-To recap, cGMP is released upon sexual stimulation. cGMP causes blood to enter the penis, causing an erection.
+To recap, Viagra contains the active ingredient, sildenafil. cGMP is released upon sexual stimulation. cGMP causes blood to enter the penis, causing an erection.
 But, PDE5 breaks down cGMP.

-So, Viagra works by blocking the action of PDE5.
+So, Viagra blocks the action of PDE5.
 This allows cGMP to circulate freely, increasing the flow of blood to the penis, causing an erection.

 This is why Viagra is known as a “PDE5 inhibitor” because it inhibits PDE5.

-It is important to note that Viagra does not work if you are not sexually stimulated, nor does it influence sexual desire.
+It is important to note that you need to be sexually stimulated for Viagra to work as it does not influence sexual desire.
 However, if Viagra has been successful in treating ED, this can help to improve confidence levels.
 An increase in sexual confidence can help to increase libido (sexual drive).

-If you are taking Viagra for the first time, the usual starting dose for sildenafil is 50mg.
+If you are taking it for the first time, the usual starting dosage of Viagra is 50mg.
 You should try taking this on 8 separate occasions, before deciding to increase the dose.
 Increasing the dose may be effective; however, a higher strength is likely to increase the chances of experiencing side effects.

 Alternatively, if you have tried 50mg and you are experiencing side effects, you should speak to your doctor about reducing the dose to 25mg.

 The maximum dose of Viagra is 100mg.
 You should not take more than 100mg in a 24-hour period.
-Taking more than 100mg can cause unwanted side effects such as headache, dizziness and priapism.
+Taking more than 100mg of Viagra may cause unwanted side effects such as headache, dizziness and priapism.

 Even if you are taking a lower dose, you should not take 2 tablets of Viagra on the same day.